timthescrub/mt2022/week11-ass1.4/README.md

 * PDF facsimiles of Jupyter Notebooks and/or any other required PDF work to be submitted through WATTLE and Turnitin (for plagiarism checking).

-* Where instructed, use professionally written and typeset documents in $\LaTeX$.
+* Where instructed, use professionally written and typeset documents in LaTeX.

 * If indicated and permitted, you may work in a group of no more than 4 students.